cmeiklejohn/cmeiklejohn.github.io/_posts/2022-06-02-extending-filibuster-to-db.markdown

     assert was_fault_injected() and users_bookings.status_code in [404, 503]
 ```

-To run Filibuster with our functional test, we can run the following command.
-This will inject HTTP exceptions at each RPC site.
+To run Filibuster with our functional test, we can run the following command which will inject HTTP exceptions at each RPC call site.

 ```bash
 filibuster --functional-test ./functional/test_user_bookings.py
 ```

-OK.
+Now, let's test our application's resilience to Redis failures.

 ## Testing Calls to Redis